 - The expiration date on a contract is 30 days away.

 Users can also use the Activity Feeds functionality to post their own status updates or comment on existing updates.
-This provides a useful way for users to be able to collaborate on records, and, in conjunction with the built in support for Microsoft Lync, each other.
+This provides a useful way for users to be able to collaborate on records, and, in conjunction with the built in support for

 Activity Feeds can be extended using the APIs (Application Programming Interfaces) Microsoft provides to include data from an almost unlimited set of sources.
 Data from popular social media sites like Twitter and LinkedIn, RSS feeds or other line of business applications are all candidates to enhance your data within CRM.